bschaatsbergen/bschaatsbergen.com/content/posts/multi-region-encryption-of-secrets.md

 }
 ```

-Again, to avoid added complexity of working with the KMS key ID we'll also create KMS key alias for the multi-region replica key.
+Again, to avoid added complexity of working with the KMS key ID we'll also create a KMS key alias for the multi-region replica key.

 ```terraform
 resource "aws_kms_alias" "euw1_sm" {